Locally Compact Quantum Groups. A von Neumann Algebra Approach: The dual

-This follows from the fact that the regular represtentation $\hat W$ of the dual coincides with $\Sigma W^*\Sigma$ (cf.\ Proposition 3.14). \nl Let us now make a comparison with the theory of (multiplier) Hopf algebras.
-There, the dual is usually equiped with the coproduct, dual to the product and not with the opposite coproduct as we have done here.
+This follows from the fact that the regular representation $\widehat W$ of the dual coincides with $\Sigma W^*\Sigma$ (cf.\ Proposition~\ref{3.14}).

+Let us now make a~comparison with the theory of (multiplier) Hopf algebras.
+There the dual is usually equipped with the coproduct, dual to the product and not with the opposite coproduct as we have done here.
 It is obvious that in that case, the dual of the dual is the original algebra with the original coproduct.
-If, as is done here in the operator algebra approach, the dual is equiped with the opposite coproduct, then one might expect that the dual of the dual will yield the original algebra but with both the opposite product and the opposite coproduct.
-That this is not seen here is simply a result of the treatment.
-There is no problem as the unitary antipode is a map that converts the product to the opposite product and the coproduct to the opposite coproduct. \nl\nl
+If, as is done here in the operator algebra approach, the dual is equipped with the opposite coproduct, then one might expect that the dual of the dual will yield the original algebra but with both the opposite product and the opposite coproduct.
+That this is not seen here is simply a~result of the treatment.
+There is no problem as the unitary antipode is a~map that converts the product to the opposite product and the coproduct to the opposite coproduct.